aiyafi/fox-vents-alpha/README.md

 Just a quiet corner of the web for me (K9Fox) to offload thoughts.
 Not a social platform.
 Not a blog.
 Just crumbs.
-*Rather than i post on my whatsapp status lol*
+*Better than spamming my WhatsApp status or posting on Instagram lmao*

 ---